Skip to main content

 In traditional crystal healing, Ruby is strongly associated with the heart, blood, and circulatory system.

-• Practitioners recommend it for supporting cardiovascular health, improving circulation, and boosting the body's overall vitality and energy levels.
+• Practitioners recommend it for cardiovascular support, improved circulation, and boosting overall vitality and energy.

-• Crystal healers also associate Ruby with the adrenal glands, the reproductive system, and detoxification.
+• Crystal healers also connect Ruby with the adrenal glands, the reproductive system, and detoxification.

-• Its energizing properties make it a popular stone for combating fatigue and lethargy.
+• Its energizing properties make it a popular stone for combating fatigue.

-• Some traditions use Ruby to support recovery from illness by stimulating the body's natural healing processes and rebuilding depleted energy reserves.
+• Some traditions use Ruby to support recovery from illness by stimulating the body's natural healing processes and rebuilding depleted energy.

 Note: These properties are based on metaphysical traditions and are not a substitute for medical advice.